swisstxt/puppet-module-ssh/README.markdown

 ####`enable`

 This parameter specifies whether the ssh daemon should start on system boot or not.
 Valid arguments are true or false.
-Default is true.
+Defaults to true.

 ####`autoupdate`

 This parameter specifies whether the openssh server package should be updated when a new update is available or not.
+Valid arguments are true or false.
+Defaults to false.

 ####`config`